maxbolgarin/servex/README.md

 - **Flexible Routing**: Powered by `gorilla/mux`, allowing for precise routing and path handling.
 - **Built-in Middleware**: Includes logging, authentication, and panic recovery.
 - **Context-based Request Handling**: No more boilerplate for reading requests and sending responses.
+- **Type Safety**: Generics support for JSON handling with less boilerplate.
+- **Roles-Based Auth**: Built-in JWT authentication with refresh tokens and role-based access control.

 ### Cons
 - **Basic Documentation**: Might require understanding of underlying `gorilla/mux` for advanced use cases.
 - **Lack of Features**: It is not a framework for complex server architectures.
+- **Limited Database Options**: Currently supports only in-memory database for auth out of the box.
+You should implement it's own database it you want to use auth.

 ## Contributing